craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northeastern Central/Smaller than a city/Giant's Toe.md

 aliases:
 ---
 # Giant's Toe
-Giant's Toe is the Keep in the Redl'nds, the firery eastern part of [[The Holyl'nds]].
+Giant's Toe is the Keep in the Redl'nds, the fiery eastern part of [[The Holyl'nds]].
 ## Hooks
 ## Outline
 ### Goals